 When Reasonable Accommodation is Not Reasonable

-As practitioners, we often see attempts by employees to seek reassignment or otherwise change their conditions of employment by applying for reasonable accommodation.
+As practitioners, we often see attempts by employees to seek reassignment or otherwise change their conditions of employment by applying for reasonable accommodation even though the employee does not really require an accommodation.
 Some employees believe they can use this process to work from home or change workgroups while others use this process in an attempt to change tours of duty that would not otherwise be changed.
 Some even believe a promotion can be considered a Reasonable Accommodation.
-In short, they believe if they simply go to their doctor and obtain “appropriate medical documentation”, the agency is obligated to make changes they want or doctor indicates.
+In short, they believe if they simply go to their doctor and obtain “appropriate medical documentation”, the agency is obligated to make changes they want or the doctor indicates.
 This is very far from reality.

 In general, assuming the affected (petitioning) employee meets the definition of a “qualified individual with a disability” as determined by the agency and in compliance with the Americans with Disabilities Amendments Act (ADAAA) (2009), the next step is the “interactive process” of the Reasonable Accommodation process.
 Title 29 CFR 1630.2(o)(3) provides that the employee and agency should engage in an informal and flexible interactive process to identify precise limitations of the individual and what accommodations could overcome those limitations.
 Accommodations could take the form of, but are not limited to, resolving accessibility issues, job restructuring, part-time or modified work schedules, acquisition or modification of equipment or devices, provision of readers and interpreters, more recently-telework, and other similar actions.
 However, To be entitled to a requested accommodation, the employee must demonstrate it would be both reasonable and effective to help the employee perform essential the functions of the position.
 Rose v.
 U.S. Postal Service, EEOC No. 01A45063 (EEOC OFO 2005).